-MiCA Regulation: how the EU wants to regulate the crypto sector
+MiCA Regulation: how EU wants to regulate crypto

 MiCA is the new EU regulation for the legislative management of crypto assets.